kuip/meteor-schema-graphql-bridge/README.md

 Change only your Meteor Simple Schema: GraphQL schema & resolvers are updated automatically.

-Define your Simple Schemas for your collection and let `schema-graphql-bridge` do the tedious work of defining the schema's fields and resolvers, for you.
+Define your Simple Schemas for your collection and let `schema-graphql-bridge` do the tedious work of defining the schema's basic fields and resolvers, for you.

 ## How to use